mobook/MO-book/intro.md

-# Hands-On Optimization with Python
+# Hands-On Mathematical Optimization with Python

-Welcome to this repository of companion notebooks for the book *Hands-On Optimization with Python*, which will be published by Cambridge University press in 2024.
+Welcome to this repository of companion notebooks for the book *Hands-On Mathematical Optimization with Python*, which will be published by Cambridge University press in 2024.
 This book introduces the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these companion notebooks are to:

 * Provide a foundation for hands-on learning of mathematical optimization,
 * Demonstrate the tools and concepts of optimization with practical examples,